Skip to content

 1. RAM (Random Access Memory)

-2. ROM (Read only Memory)
+2. ROM (Read-only Memory)

-RAM – The random access memory can be both read and, written, and is used to hold the programs, operating system, and data required by the computer.
-RAM is generally volatile, meaning that it does not retain the data stored in it when the computer’s power is turned off, Any data that needs to be stored while the computer is off must be written to a permanent storage device, such as a hard-disk.
+RAM – The random access memory can be both read and written, and is used to hold the programs, operating system, and data required by the computer.
+RAM is generally volatile, meaning that it does not retain the data stored in it when the computer’s power is turned off.
+Any data that needs to be stored while the computer is off must be written to a permanent storage device, such as a hard disk.

 There are two types of RAM used in computers.
-These are (i) static RAM (SRAM) and (ii) dynamic RAM (DRAM), A static RAM is made up of flip-flops.
+These are (i) static RAM (SRAM) and (ii) dynamic RAM (DRAM).
+A static RAM is made up of flip-flops.
 It stores the bit as a voltage.
 The flip-flop retains the stored information until it is overwritten or electrical power is taken off the chip.

 A dynamic RAM has a much smaller cell than a static RAM.
 One bit of information is stored as a charge on a capacitor.
-The advantages of DRAM are that it has high density, low power consumption and is cheaper than SRAM.
-The disadvantage is that the charge leads; therefore, to retain the information on DRAM, it should be refreshed again every few milliseconds.
+The advantages of DRAM are that it has high density, low power consumption, and is cheaper than SRAM.
+The disadvantage is that the charge leads; therefore, to retain the information on DRAM, it should be refreshed every few milliseconds.

 In general, the ROM is used to hold a program that is executed automatically by the computer every time it is turned on or reset.
 This program is called the booting program.